raspberrypilearning/webcam-timelapse-setup/README.md

 You can even use a battery pack if you have one that lasts long enough for your requirements.
 This is especially handy if you need to position the power out of reach of a power socket, such as on a roof or in a tree!

+### Copying pictures remotely

-### If you have network connection with the Pi (wired or wireless) or your monitor is still attached, you can check the progress of the photos.
+If you have network connection with the Pi (wired or wireless) or your monitor is still attached, you can check the progress of the photos.

-If your monitor is attached, you can use `ls`, `watch ls` and even the file browser to see photos as they are captured.
+If your monitor is attached, you can use `ls`, `watch ls` and even the file browser to see photos as they are captured, otherwise you can remotely access your Pi from another computer to copy the files to your computer.

-If you use SSH to connect to the Pi, you can use `ls` and `watch ls` to verify the pictures are being captured, and use `scp` or `rsync` to copy the files to your computer.
 Here are some options, which you can read about in our documentation:

+#### SSH

+You can gain remote access to the command line using [SSH](ttps://github.com/raspberrypi/documentation/blob/master/remote-access/ssh/README.md) use `ls` and `watch ls` to verify the pictures are being captured.

 #### SCP